Please read the following important information for First Sentier Asian Quality Bond Fund

 On the issuance front, the deal calendar remains busy and most issues are currently being many times covered.
 Consequently, aggressive final price tightening from initial guidance has meant many issues have not performed particularly well in secondary trading.
 This was especially evident towards the end of the quarter.

 Against this background, we are cautious heading into Q4.
 Protecting gains and holding high quality and liquid issues should allow us to ride through what could be a turbulent end to an extraordinary year.

-Source : Company data, First Sentier Investors, as of 30 September 2020
+Source : Company data, First Sentier Investors, as of end of September 2020